hallelujah-101/paloni_flutter/README.md

 ### Setting up Vertex AI Search and Reasoning engine

-This project uses Google cloud resources in the backend for searching through app data and reasoning about it.
+This project is built on Google Cloud resources and uses a Firestore database as a memory store.
 The steps below are required to setup these resources.

 - Log into your google cloud account and create a project
   - [Setting up a Google Cloud account and Project](https://developers.google.com/workspace/guides/create-project)